Sacred Heart School – Ateneo de Cebu: Expansion

 The student population of SHS-J began to grow after becoming coeducational.
-The original campus, located along General Maxilom Avenue, Barangay Lorega San Miguel, Cebu City, became inadequate.
+The General Maxilom campus became inadequate.
 The school transferred to a more modern and larger campus along H. Abellana Street, Barangay Canduman, Mandaue City, in 2007.
-On August 24, 2008, the new campus was solemnly blessed by Cebu Archbishop Ricardo J. Cardinal Vidal, in the presence of President Gloria Macapagal-Arroyo, Very Rev. Fr.
-Jose Cecilio Magadia (Provincial of the Philippine Province of the Society of Jesus), Jesuit priests, benefactors, notable alumni, and local government leaders.
+On August 24, 2008, the new campus was solemnly blessed by Cardinal Ricardo J. Vidal, Archbishop of Cebu, in the presence of President Gloria Macapagal-Arroyo, Jose Cecilio Magadia (Provincial of the Philippine Province of the Society of Jesus), Jesuit priests, benefactors, notable alumni, and local government leaders.

-On 12 December 2018, the newest building, Cor Iesu Oratory, was solemnly inaugurated and blessed by the Superior General of the Society of Jesus, Very Rev. Fr.
-Arturo Sosa, S.J, coinciding with his pastoral visit to the Philippines.
+On December 12, 2018, the newest building, Cor Iesu Oratory, was solemnly inaugurated and blessed by the Superior General of the Society of Jesus, Arturo Sosa, coinciding with his pastoral visit to the Philippines.
 This new prayer venue is a product of collaboration of multi-awarded industrial designer Kenneth Cobonpue, Buck Richnold Sia and Zubu Design Associates, Bryant Auman, consultant on the use of bamboo, and Veepee Pinpin, a liturgical architecture consultant.
 In July 2019, this building became part of the shortlist (finalist) of the Completed Buildings – Religion category of the World Architecture Festival.

 Name change

-On 4 March 2010, the board of trustees of the Sacred Heart School approved the changing of the school's name to Sacred Heart School – Ateneo de Cebu.
+On March 4, 2010, the board of trustees of the Sacred Heart School approved the changing of the school's name to Sacred Heart School – Ateneo de Cebu.